fhirfactory/pegacorn-communicate-matrix-react-sdk/feature-communicate-list.md

 Legal

 Legal information comes from providing external links url in config file into terms_and_conditions_links in json config field.
 It takes url input to show external links and text input to display external link which corresponds to text.
-Privacy at the moment defaults to element's terms' and condition page whereas Terms and Conditions doesnt have anything at the moment.
-Third-party notices did not need code changes as no references were found to say third party notice.
+Privacy at the moment defaults to act government privacy page - https://www.act.gov.au/privacy Credit at the moment takes user to act government privacy page Third-party notices did not need code changes as no references were found to say third party notice.
 Cookie policy has been hidden as per user story requirement.
+Terms and Condition at the moment lead's to act government privacy page as well.
+Urls for setting above are configurable values so can be easily changed.

 Advanced(not visible)
 Keep media - not available anymore by default maybe discontinued by matrix over time Clear media cache is controlled by ShowAdvancedAboutInformation flag which also hides homserver, identity server and access token detail not been mentioned in this user story anywhere and were available in web.